QuentinRa/blog.quentinra.dev/tools/rst/syntax/images-and-links.md

 [Go back](..#writing-rst-documents)

-This is quite more wordy that in Markdown, but you can do more things, such as given a width/height to an image, storing a link in a variable, or create a download link.
+This is quite more wordy than in Markdown, but you can do more things, such as given a width/height to an image, storing a link in a variable, or create a download link.

 ```rest
 I can load an image like this